-Acoustic similarity increased through iteration

 Imitations of environmental sounds became more stable over the course of being repeated as revealed by increasing acoustic similarity judgments along individual transmission chains.
 Acoustic similarity ratings were fit with a linear mixed-effects model predicting perceived acoustic similarity from generation with random effects (intercepts and slopes) for raters.
-To test whether the hypothesized increase in acoustic simliarity was true across all seed sounds and categories, we added random effects (intercepts and slopes) for seed sounds nested within categories.
+To test whether the hypothesized increase in acoustic similarity was true across all seed sounds and categories, we added random effects (intercepts and slopes) for seed sounds nested within categories.
 The results showed that, across raters and seeds, imitations from later generations were rated as sounding more similar to one another than imitations from earlier generations, b = 0.10 (SE = 0.03), t(11.9) = 3.03, p = 0.011 (Fig. 2).
 This result suggests that imitations became more stable (i.e., easier to imitate with high fidelity) with each generation of repetition.

 Figure 2 Change in perception of acoustic similarity over generations of iterated imitation.
 Points depict mean acoustic similarity ratings for pairs of imitations in each category.
 The predictions of the linear mixed-effects model are shown with ±1 SE.
-Acoustic similarity increased over generations, indicating that repetition made the vocalizations easier to imitate with high fidelity.

-Acoustic similarity was highest within transmission chains

-Increasing similarity along transmission chains could also reflect the continuous degradation of the signal due to repeated imitation, in which case we would expect acoustic similarity to increase both within as well as between transmission chains as a function of generation of imitation.
-To rule out this alternative explanation, we calculated MFCCs for pairs of sounds sampled from within and between different transmission chains from consecutive generations across categories.
-To analyze the results, we fit a linear model predicting normalized acoustic similarity scores (z-scores) from the generation of sounds.
-A hierarchical model was not appropriate for this analysis because the between-chain pairs of sounds were sampled from different categories, preventing any random effects due to category or seed from being included in the model.
-We found that acoustic similarity increased within chains more than it increased between chains, b = -0.07 (SE = 0.03), t(6674.0) = -2.13, p = 0.033 (Fig. S2).
-This result supports the conclusion that transmission chains were stabilizing on divergent acoustic forms as opposed to all chains converging on similar forms through continuous degradation.
+Increasing similarity along transmission chains could also reflect the continuous degradation of the signal due to repeated imitation, in which case acoustic similarity would increase both within as well as between chains.
+To test this, we calculated MFCCs for pairs of sounds sampled from within and between transmission chains across categories, and fit a linear model predicting acoustic similarity from the generation of sounds.
+We found that acoustic similarity increased within chains more than it increased between chains, b = -0.07 (SE = 0.03), t(6674.0) = -2.13, p = 0.033 (Fig. S2), indicating that imitations were stabilizing on divergent acoustic forms as opposed to converging on similar forms through continuous degradation.

-Later generation imitations were transcribed more consistently

 An additional test of stabilization and word-likeness was to measure whether later generation imitations were transcribed more consistently than first generation imitations.
-We collected a total of 2163 transcriptions --- approximately 20 transcriptions per sound.
+We collected a total of 2163 transcriptions — approximately 20 transcriptions per sound.
 Of these, 179 transcriptions (8%) were removed because they contained English words.
 Some examples of the final transcriptions are presented in Table 1.

 Table 1 Examples of words transcribed from imitations.